 Extended Track - Naturopathic Medicine Degree

-Students have the option of completing the naturopathic medicine program in a five-year extended-track curriculum.
-This slightly lessens the number of course credits each quarter.
+Students have the option of completing the naturopathic medicine program in a five-year extended-track curriculum, although all students do their first term according to the four-year track schedule.
+Moving to the five-year track slightly lessens the number of course credits each quarter.
 Students can extend the program by stretching out the first two years of their program to three years (referred to as 5XA):

 - The first 2 years of the program averages 25.6 credits per term and includes more basic sciences than clinical sciences.